Louisiana Layoffs — February 2013

 |---|---|---|---|---|

-The single largest action involved Schenker Logistics, Inc at its Virginia Beach facility, reporting 100 affected workers.
-Lockheed Martin Corp followed with 1 workers.
+The biggest impact was at Schenker Logistics at its New Orleans facility, reporting 100 affected workers.
+Lockheed Martin followed with 1 workers.

 This marks the third consecutive month of rising layoff activity.

-The data underscores mounting pressure on the Louisiana labor market, with activity running above both recent and year-ago benchmarks.
+This data points to mounting pressure on the Louisiana labor market, with activity running above both recent and year-ago benchmarks.
 The Transportation sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Louisiana.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Louisiana WARN notices, browse layoffs by state, or download the full dataset.